 Now the judge sends the letters rogatory through e-mail to the judge from the other jurisdiction within a few seconds.
 Once complaint, the judge sends it back through e-mail.

-By Vela Óscar in NEGOTIATION, CONFLICT RESOLUTION AND DISPUTES , news
+By Vela Óscar in NEGOTIATION, CONFLICT RESOLUTION AND DISPUTES , News and Bulletins

 The Constitution of the Republic of Ecuador passed in its current form in 2008, in addition to the three existing functions of the State (Executive, Legislative and Judicial) added two new ones in the State: